-This policy applies to permanent SPA employees who have completed their probationary periods (full-time and part-time employees scheduled to work 20 or more hours each work week) and to SPA employees in trainee appointments who have completed at least 6 months of their trainee progression.
+This policy applies to permanent SHRA employees who have completed their probationary periods (full-time and part-time employees scheduled to work 20 or more hours each work week) and to SHRA employees in trainee appointments who have completed at least 6 months of their trainee progression.

 Temporary employees, probationary employees, and employees with time-limited appointments may be separated without following RIF procedures.

 A reduction in force (RIF) decision requires an evaluation of the need for specific SHRA positions as they contribute to the university’s ability to provide services.
 Separation of employees through the reduction in force provisions should only occur after management has exhausted measures such as separation of temporary employees, delay in filling vacant positions, limits on purchasing and travel, position re-design and work unit reorganization, and job sharing.
 Each department facing the layoff of an employee must make every effort to place that employee, either within or outside of the department, prior to the effective date of the layoff.
 Responsibility for the decision as to which employee(s) must be separated is at the Vice Chancellor level.
 The Chancellor will give final approval after reviewing the Reduction in Force Plan submitted by the Vice Chancellor.

 The department determines priority for RIF within the following guidelines: